kartikgill/Easter2/README.md

  - sample training and testing notebooks are given in ```/notebooks``` directory

 ### Contributing
-This is a basic keras implementation of Easter2 model as per the paper.
+This is a basic keras implementation of Easter2.0 model as per the paper (paper link above).
 If there is an issue or feature request, feel free to open an issue.
 Additionally, a PR is always welcome.

 ## Citation
 If you find our work helpful, please cite the following: